Skip to Content

 With the deadlines to be fully vaccinated quickly approaching, some service branches have already released guidance on how they intend to punish those who refuse to take the vaccine.
 These punishments may include, at least for the Navy, relief for cause, administrative reprimands, and mandatory separation processing.

 MJA has successfully helped servicemembers fight unjust separation actions.
-If you have been notified of administrative separation or court-martial for refusing the COVID-19 vaccination and want to fight for your career, contact us today for your free consultation.
+If you have been notified of administrative separation or court-martial for refusing the COVID-19 vaccination and want to fight for your career, contact us today for your consultation.

 DEADLINES FOR THE U.S. MILITARY TO BE FULLY VACCINATED